Assam Rifles: Director General of Assam Rifles

 The Director General Assam Rifles (DG AR) is the head of the Assam Rifles.
 The DG AR maintains an office in the Headquarters DG AR at Shillong.
 Appointed by the Government of India, the DG AR reports to the Minister of Home Affairs.
-The holder of this rank is a Lieutenant General-ranking officer of the Indian Army.
-The position is currently held by Pradeep Chandran Nair.
+The holder of this rank is a Lieutenant General of the Indian Army.
+The position is currently held by Lt Gen Vikas Lakhera.